DUI Crackdowns for the Super Bowl: What Are Your Rights?

 If you are arrested for DUI, when you arrive at the station, the officer may ask that you provide a urine sample to use for a urinalysis, which detects whether you have consumed any controlled substances.
 The problem with this test is that it isn’t able to determine when controlled substances were consumed.
 So, for example, if you took a prescribed anti-anxiety medication in the morning, and then were arrested that night or the next day, the medicine would appear on a urinalysis, and it may appear that that substance was impairing your driving, despite your appropriate use.

 Refusal to submit to the urine test does come with drawbacks – the officer will have to file a citation against you that results in a one year license suspension.
 However, if this is your first and only DUI arrest in your lifetime, you would be immediately eligible to apply for a hardship license for the entire one year driver’s license suspension.
-What’s more, the lack of urinalysis results could strengthen your case and help a top DUI attorney in Clearwater with Russo, Pelletier & Sullivan, P.A. secure a reduction in charges, a Not Guilty verdict, or an outright dismissal of your case.
+What’s more, the lack of urinalysis results could strengthen your case and help a top DUI attorney in Clearwater with our team secure a reduction in charges, a Not Guilty verdict, or an outright dismissal of your case.

 You Have the Right to Request a Blood Test